 The Police, Local Authorities, and our partner organisations are working together to help strengthen and empower our communities to reject those who want to cause harm.
 We work together and focus on three key themes:

-• Safeguarding vulnerable individuals through the provision of advice and support and intervention projects.
+• Safeguarding vulnerable individuals through the provision of advice and support and intervention

-• Working closely with institutions such as Universities, Schools, Prisons, Health, Charities and faith establishments.
+• Working closely with institutions such as Universities, Schools, Prisons, Health, Charities and faith

-• Challenging terrorist ideology by working closely with other local and national agencies, partners and our communities
+• Challenging terrorist ideology by working closely with other local and national agencies, partners and

 The Prevent Engagement Team of officers and police staff aim to encourage discussion ensuring that terrorism is prevented from taking root in our communities.
 They support the wider engagement activities already taking place in schools, places of worship and community groups.